Domain Expert Guidance

 Topics of discussion: Low-cost passive methods of cooling, rainwater harvesting, self-sufficiency.

-Topics of discussion: Creating dialogues within spaces, micro-climate, minimalist form and material selection.
+Topics of discussion: Creating a microclimate within a minimalist form and material selection.

-Places to visit: Cuckoo House, Terra Cotta Studio.
+Places to visit: 43 Factory Coffee Roaster, Cuckoo House, Terra Cotta Studio by Tropical Space.

 Early morning arrival in Ho Chi Minh City, Vietnam.